ess-dmsc/forward-epics-to-kafka/documentation/development.md

 By default this is not enabled.

-## Adding New Converter Plugins
+## Adding New Converter Modules

-New converters from EPICS to Flatbuffers can be easily added.

-Please have a look at the last 20 lines of `src/schemas/f142/f142.cxx` on how to register your plugin with the SchemaRegistry.
-There is no need to touch existing code at all to register a new plugin, but you probably want to add it to `CMakeLists.txt`.
+New modules for moving EPICS updates into flatbuffers are relatively straight forward to develop.
+Look in the *src/schemas* directory for examples.

+For registering new modules, please examine the function `registerSchemas()` in *src/Forwarder.cpp*.

 Beware that converter instances are used from different threads.
 If the converter instance has state, it must take care of thread safety itself.